guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 - a pension - this might be one or more pension(s) from your work, pensions you set up yourself, or both
 - the State Pension paid to you by the government

 [Check the value of your pension pot](/pension-pot-value) if you don’t know.
-Use the [State Pension calculator](https://www.gov.uk/calculate-state-pension) for a quick estimate (includes State Pension age), or apply for a [State Pension statement](https://www.gov.uk/state-pension-statement) from the Pension Service to get a more complete estimate of what you'll get.
+Use the [State Pension calculator](https://www.gov.uk/calculate-state-pension) for a quick estimate (includes State Pension age), or call the Future Pension Centre on 0845 600 4274 for a more complete estimate of what you’ll get.

 ###Other income